Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 ```

-Async programming: Dart has support for asynchronous programming through the use of the async and await keywords.
+**Async programming**: Dart has support for asynchronous programming through the use of the async and await keywords.
 Async programming allows you to perform long-running tasks in the background without blocking the main thread of execution.
 Here is an example of an async function in Dart:

 ```
 Future<int> fetchData() async {